 - Do we agree to take them as clients, or work for them?
 Or do we find someone else?

-- And do we refer folks to work for them, or do we actively refer folks to alternatives?
+- Do we refer folks to work for them, or do we actively refer folks to alternatives?

 Because of the increasing impact multipliers of patronage, patronage advocacy, talent, and talent advocacy, I am increasingly careful about each.
-Maybe I find a company’s practices gross, but I cannot find a viable alternative right now for something that I need.
-So I pay them to send me that thing, but I don’t recommend them to others without a warning, and I definitely wouldn’t go work there, or refer others to work there.
+Maybe I find a company’s practices gross, but I cannot find an alternative producer for something that I need.
+So I pay them for that thing, but I don’t recommend them to others without a warning, and I definitely wouldn’t go work there, or refer others to work there.

 If you liked this piece, you might also like: